-Your spouse will appreciate you being kind and loving while giving feedback.
+Your spouse will hopefully appreciate you being kind and loving while giving feedback.
+If they attack you, other trouble may be brewing.
 When you’re consistently kind and loving, your marriage can grow.
 With that strong foundation, you can climb any mountain and navigate every trail.
 You have open, loving and meaningful conversation.
-Start today!

 FOOD FOR THOUGHT:

 No marriage is perfect.
 How boring would that be anyway.
 Plastic makes me yawn.
 I want healthy.
 And healthy can be messy and sloppy.
 Healthy takes accountability and manages their own emotions without the intention of managing their spouses too.